planetfederal/qgis-plugin-repos/docker-plugins-xml/auth0/README.md

 ## Testing the endpoints

-Please refer to the `README.md` in the top-level folder for detailed instructions about building the dockers and upload example plugins.
+Please refer to the [base manual][mdr] in the top-level folder for detailed instructions about building the dockers and upload example plugins.

 ### Fully automated tests

-The directory `auth0/tests` contains a python test script that can be run from the command line with:
+The directory `tests` contains a python test script that can be used to test the dockerized repository created with `test-build.run load` as explained in the [base manual][mdr].
+The list of Python requirements for the test script can be found in the file `resources/REQUIREMENTS.txt`.

+Start the tests from the command line with:

     $> python endpoint_tests.py